RandomSearch18/Setting-Up-j2me-in-2025-archlinux/README.md

+# Welcome hackclub retrospect refugees!
-So, you're trying to build a j2me application in 2025.
-I question your motives but heres the most up to guide on the internet for it.
+If you're not from hackclub and you're trying to build a j2me application in 2025, I question your motives but heres the most up to guide on the internet for it.

 ## Install a 32 bit JDK
 Extract [this](https://files.mercurywork.shop/rafflesia/java-8-openjdk-32.tar.gz) tarball file and move its contents into /usr/lib/jvm/java-8-openjdk-32.